Accedia/rev-clone-pad/README.md

 - **RELEASE workflow** - runs on every push to `main`.
 This job builds the latest version of the app and adds its make files to the respective (latest) tag.
 The release is saved as a draft, and to make it public you need to go the the release in the [releases](https://github.com/Accedia/force-import-technology/releases) section and manually save it.
 - uses **FORGE_TOKEN** as env variable, which has to be set in the repository secrets section.
 This secret is your accounts GITHUB_TOKEN and allows the workflow to upload the releases to GitHub.

-## Auto Update
+## Updating the application

-The app checks for updates from the GitHub API for the latest release and downloads it locally in a TEMP folder (if the version is higher than the currently installed).
-Then installs it and restarts the app to apply the updates.
-Uses the electron built-in `autoUpdater` with some queries to the GitHub API.
+The app checks for updates from the GitHub API for the latest release when the app is started.
+The user can then download it and install it.
+Behind the screnes, updates are downloaded locally in a TEMP folder.
+Then they are installed and the app is restarted to apply the updates.
+Uses the electron built-in `autoUpdater`, along with customized behavior defined in `app-updater.ts`.

 ## Logs